Ascalon: Ottoman period (1516–1917)

+In the first Ottoman tax register of 1526/7, the name Ascalon (as Asqalān) is still remembered as a site, but it is no longer present by the time of the 1596 census.
+Al-Majdal is mentioned in both as having 187 households (+6, which refers to the number of bachelors, every 4 counted as one household, so +6 = 24 individuals) in 1537, and then 559 households in 1596.
+By way of comparison, this is twice the population of Ramla at the time, and Majdal was serving as a regional center in lieu of Ascalon.

+Other surrounding villages in the area appear in the 1596 census too, some for the first time, like Al-Jura, then named as Jawrat al-Hajja, was founded just outside the northeastern perimeter of Ascalon's still mounded ramparts.
+The growth of other villages, like Bayt Daras and Hamama, is also apparent.
+The transition from Mamluk to Ottoman rule changed the administrative landscape but had little effect on the local population's patterns of daily of life.

+An official Ottoman census list from about 1870 lists Majdal Asqalan as Medschdel, noting it had a total of 420 households and a population of 1175, though the population count included men only.

 Archaeology

 Beginning in the 18th century, the site was visited, and occasionally drawn, by a number of adventurers and tourists.
 It was also often scavenged for building materials.
 The first known excavation occurred in 1815.
 Lady Hester Stanhope dug there for two weeks using 150 workers.
 No real records were kept.
 In the 1800s some classical pieces from Ascalon (though long thought to be from Thessaloniki) were sent to the Ottoman Museum.
 By the time of the commissioning of the PEF Survey of Palestine in 1871–77, the interior of Ascalon's ruined perimeter was divided into cultivated fields, interspersed with wells.
 From 1920 to 1922, John Garstang and W. J. Phythian-Adams excavated on behalf of the Palestine Exploration Fund.
 They focused on two areas, one Roman and the other Philistine/Canaanite.
 Over the more recent decades a number of salvage excavations were carried out by the Israel Antiquities Authority (IAA).